 A pair of abandoned, standard-gauge steam locomotives of the Eagle Lake & West Branch Railroad stand side-by-side in a small clearing deep in the north woods of Maine.
 This is a guide to finding them.
 One of the engines has a 2-8-0 wheel arrangement and one is a 4-6-0.
 That’s eight driving wheels on one, six driving wheels on the other.
-The first digit in each wheel arrangement refers to the number of pilot wheels at the front of the locomotive.
-The zero in each arrangement means that there are no trailing wheels behind the drivers, used on more modern steam engines to help support the firebox-end of the boiler and the cab.
+The first digit in each wheel arrangement refers to the number of pilot wheels at the front of the locomotive, one on each side (or two).
+The zero in each arrangement means that there are no trailing wheels behind the tall driving wheels.
+Trailing wheels were used on more modern steam engines to help support the firebox-end of the boiler, normally surrounded by the cab.
+The middle number in 2-8-0 and 4-6-0 tells us that there are four tall driving wheels on each side of one locomotive and three on each side of the other.

-Dale Roberts has written that “the 2-8-0 is formerly New York Central’s Lake Shore & Michigan Southern #5780 (780) and was built by American Locomotive Company in it’s Brooks Works.
-The 4-6-0 was Indiana Harbor Belt (also owned by New York Central) #15 (has also been numbered 109) also built by ALCO but in it’s Schenectady New York assembly plant.“
+Railroad historian Dale Roberts has written that “the 2-8-0 is formerly New York Central’s Lake Shore & Michigan Southern #5780 (780) and was built by American Locomotive Company in its Brooks Works.
+The 4-6-0 was Indiana Harbor Belt (also owned by New York Central) #15 (and has also been numbered 109), also built by ALCO but in its Schenectady New York assembly plant.“

 Regarding identification of remaining steam locomotives in the U.S., Dale adds this resource: http://steamlocomotive.com/survivors/

-Regarding the railroad itself, see this site: http://www.eaglelakeandwestbranchrailroad.info/ — and anyone is very lucky who can find a copy of the book, Eagle Lake and West Branch Railroad – Meeting the Challenge of Logging in the North Maine Woods by Richard N. Symonds, Jr. The book is out of print and much in demand.
+Regarding the Eagle Lake & West Branch Railroad itself, see this site: http://www.eaglelakeandwestbranchrailroad.info/ — and anyone is very lucky who can find a copy of the book, Eagle Lake and West Branch Railroad – Meeting the Challenge of Logging in the North Maine Woods by Richard N. Symonds, Jr. The book is out of print and much in demand.

 Finding the Locomotives